Lh4355/ChefBoyardee-Game/Backlog.md

 Bugs
 - The node name gets cut off if the arrow is too close to the edge of the screen
 - At front_porch, there is a front_door item and an arrow to go to the living room, the arrow should only appear once the front door has been locked.

+FINAL TO-DO
+- decide whether or not to get rid of commented nodes/make a new file for them or leave them as is